 Dowd's 2 goals lead Caps past Penguins

 Nic Dowd produced his first career multiple-goal game with two goals and an assist Saturday as the Washington Capitals won a Metropolitan Division showdown against the host Pittsburgh Penguins, 5-2.
 Nicklas Backstrom, T.J.
 Oshie and Richard Panik each had a goal and an assist for Washington (41-20-7), which built a 4-0 lead en route to ending a two-game losing streak and maintaining a grip on at least a share of first place in the Metropolitan.
-Philadelphia (40-20-7), two points behind the Capitals, played host to Buffalo on Saturday night.
+Philadelphia (41-20-7) defeated Buffalo on Saturday night to tie the Caps atop the division.

 Goaltender Braden Holtby stopped 26 Penguins shots.
 Sidney Crosby and Evgeni Malkin scored for Pittsburgh (39-22-6), which is third in the division and five points behind the Capitals.
 The Penguins had won two straight.